ascend4/ascend4/DER.md

 At the time of writing:

 - `./a4 cutest system_der -v` passes
-- existing non-`INITIAL` LSODE and IDA regressions pass
+- existing LSODE and IDA regressions, including the new `INITIAL` startup cases, pass
 - `tcltk` and `ascxx` compile successfully in this environment

-The new `INITIAL` startup regressions do not yet pass.
-The compiler/runtime plumbing is in place, but the temporary initialization problem formulation is still wrong.

 ## Design Decisions